 Most of the health plans and payers we talk with are in one of two camps: a few self-developed solutions for claims audit and recovery, or scores of piecemeal applications used by the assorted departments dedicated to different areas of cost containment.

-No matter your current approach, health plans have an increasing number of advanced technology choices in front of them – all promising “the answer.”
-As this article puts it: “New startups emerge every day, promising to hold the panacea for interoperability, data and analytics woes.
-As more players enter the game, it’s increasingly difficult to weed the snake oil peddlers from those who’ve got the right stuff.”
+No matter your current approach, health plans have an increasing number of advanced technology choices in front of them, all promising “the answer.”
+New solutions emerge every day to address your interoperability, data and analytics challenges.
+As your options expand, so do your chances of finding the right fit for your organization – or the wrong one.

 What’s at stake?
 Your rate of recovery.